 There is a record from 30th January 1607 of a huge flood of the Bristol Channel, including the Burnham area, which came without any warning.
 About 30 villages on the levels were inundated including Berrow, Mark, Lympsham, brean and South & East Brent.
+The height the water reached is shown on the external wall of The Holy Cross Church at Mark.
 The waters reached inland as far as Glastonbury Tor.
 There is a report of 28 drownings at Huntspill.
 The event was the subject of a London pamphlet entitled “God’s Warning to His People of England.”
 It seems that the most likely explanation is that this was a ‘storm surge’ similar to that which occured in East Anglia in 1953, the contemporaneous accounts of the weather conditions are said to support this theory.
 Another hypothesis has been proposed, based on the nature of certain eyewitness accounts, that it could have been a Tsunami.
 However the lack of evidence of any immediate causal event for such a wave seems to reduce the likelihood of this.

 Severe Gales 1883

 The report below is from the Western Gazette of Friday 26th October 1883.

 The report went on to mention widespread damage around the country.